No Products in the Cart

 According to the Journal of the American College of Cardiology, the severity of OSA is associated with increased risk of sudden cardiac death.
 Sudden cardiac death kills more than 400,000 Americans a year.
 The heart unexpectedly stops beating because of problems with the heart’s electrical system.

 How does snoring impact your health?
 And how does sleep affect your heart health?

 People who don’t suffer from OSA experience lowered blood pressure while sleeping and a decreased heart rate that gives the heart a much-needed break.

 People with sleep disorders, or those who experience sleep deprivation, maintain an elevated heart rate.
 For people with high blood pressure and OSA, this cycle makes lowering blood pressure even more difficult.
 The stress on the heart can lead to even more serious cardiovascular issues and medical issues, such as diabetes and stroke.

 One in five adults suffers from at least mild sleep apnea, and OSA puts you at a 25 percent higher risk for heart attack.
 Snorers and people with mild OSA are often advised by their physicians to sleep on their sides.
 This easy fix, also known as positional therapy, works.
-Our positional therapy sleep device aides in helping to achieve this sleeping position.
-It trains your body to sleep on your side, helping keep your airways open and reduce snoring.
+A positional therapy sleep device aides in helping to achieve this sleeping position.
+It trains your body to sleep on your side, helping keep your airways open and reduce snoring or stop snoring.

 While scientists believe that lack of sleep doesn’t necessarily cause heart disease, they do know that it increases the risk factors for heart disease.
-Celebrate American Heart Month by educating you and your family on how to keep a healthy heart -- and turn to ZQuiet for the help you need to stop snoring.
+Educate yourself and your family on how to keep a healthy heart -- and turn to ZQuiet for the help you need to stop snoring.
 ZQuiet is a pioneer in offering innovative and proven snoring solutions that help you to stop snoring.